VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 For These Reasons Stockfish < 10 engine, stockfish Depth parameter, and Maximum random time waiting parameter have been added.
-Furthemore TOB doesn't click 2 differents squares when it has to move the pieces but it holds the mouse from Point A to B. The best setting up until now seems to be:
+Furthemore TOB doesn't click 2 differents squares when it has to move the pieces but it holds the mouse from Point A to B. The best set up until now seems to be:
 - Stockfish 10
 - depth 3
 - secs = 1